mperotto/bootloader-easy/README.md

 Welcome !

-The codingground allows you to compile assembly codes only for linux systems, not offering support for creating bootloader.
+The Codingground allows you to compile assembly codes only for linux systems, not offering support for creating bootloader.
 The solution created here was to use shellscript to compile the code inside a stream and then upload it to a file storage service.
 Also used is the excellent https://copy.sh/v86/ service that allows you to run an operating system in the browser.